awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/hdr-support.md

 + SDR \(rec\.
 601 color space\)
 + SDR \(rec\.
 709 color space\)

-## Supported Color Space Conversions<a name="supported-color-space-conversions"></a>
+## Supported color space conversions<a name="supported-color-space-conversions"></a>

 Your input color space is set by your input video or by the values that you set for **Color space** and **Color space usage** in your input settings\.
-For more information about the input color space settings, see [Replacing Inaccurate or Missing HDR Metadata](replacing-inaccurate-or-missing-hdr-metadata.md)\.
+For more information about the input color space settings, see [Replacing inaccurate or missing HDR metadata](replacing-inaccurate-or-missing-hdr-metadata.md)\.

-For information about how to convert the color space, see [Converting the Color Space](converting-the-color-space.md)\.
+For information about how to convert the color space, see [Converting the color space](converting-the-color-space.md)\.

 MediaConvert supports the following color space conversions:
 + From any supported HDR format to any other supported HDR format